ritu25mib10064-pixel/digital-literacy-project/task-4-email-etiquette/social-media-checklist.md

-Social Media Do’s and Don’ts
+# Social Media Do's and Don'ts for Students

-Do’s:
-1. Maintain a professional and respectful online presence.
-2. Use strong passwords and enable privacy settings.
+##  Do's

+- Keep your profile professional, especially on platforms like LinkedIn.
-3. Think before posting any content online.
+- Think before posting anything online, as it stays permanently.
+- Use strong and secure passwords for your accounts.
+- Respect others' opinions and communicate politely.
-4. Share useful and positive information.
+- Share useful and positive content that adds value.
-5. Use social media platforms for learning and networking.

-Don’ts:
+- Check privacy settings regularly to control who can see your posts.

+##  Don'ts

-1. Do not share personal or sensitive information publicly.
+- Do not share personal information like phone number, address, or passwords.
-2. Do not spread fake news or misinformation.
-3. Avoid posting offensive or inappropriate content.
+- Avoid posting offensive, abusive, or inappropriate content.
-4. Do not click on unknown or suspicious links.
+- Do not trust unknown links or messages from strangers.
-5. Do not share your passwords with anyone.
+- Avoid wasting too much time on social media during study hours.
+- Do not spread fake news or unverified information.
+- Never misuse someone else's photos or content without permission.

+##  Conclusion

+Social media is a powerful tool if used wisely.
+As students, we should use it responsibly for learning, networking, and personal growth while avoiding harmful activities.